GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

 ### Why differences are expected due to alternative domain partitions and local timestepping.

 Small differences between runs 1 and 2 occur because of the domain partitioning.
 In finite precision floating point arithmetic, the partitioned domain coordinates are not bitwise equal to the original domain coordinates (although differences are tiny, in the least significant digits).
 Similarly, the flux correction algorithm leads to different summation orderings in each case.
-Such factors leads to small differences in the solutions.
+Such factors introduce tiny differences in the solutions that can grow over time.

 * It is possible to force models with different openmp/MPI configurations to give __identical__ results by prescribing the same domain partition in both cases (i.e. setting `md%load_balance_file`).
 This is good practice in applications.
     * This is done in an alternative script [run_model_exact_reproduce.sh](run_model_exact_reproduce.sh).
 For brevity that is not run by the automated test suite, but such a test is run in [paraboloid_bowl](../../paraboloid_bowl) and in [../Hilo_Tohoku_tsunami/](../Hilo_Tohoku_tsunami).